lammps/lammps/doc/src/Howto_lammps_gui.rst

 The ``Edit`` menu offers the usual editor functions like ``Undo``, ``Redo``, ``Cut``, ``Copy``, ``Paste``.
-It can also open a ``Preferences`` dialog (keyboard shortcut `Ctrl-P`) and allows deletion of all stored preferences so they will be reset to default values.
+It can also open a ``Preferences`` dialog (keyboard shortcut `Ctrl-P`) and allows deletion of all stored preferences and settings, so they are reset to their default values.

 Run
 ^^^

 The ``Run`` menu has options to start and stop a LAMMPS process.
-Rather than calling the LAMMPS executable as a separate executable, the LAMMPS-GUI is linked to the LAMMPS library and thus can run LAMMPS internally through the :ref:`LAMMPS C-library interface
+Rather than calling the LAMMPS executable as a separate executable, the LAMMPS-GUI is linked to the LAMMPS library and thus can run LAMMPS internally through the :ref:`LAMMPS C-library interface <lammps_c_api>` in a separate thread.
-<lammps_c_api>`.

 Specifically, a LAMMPS instance will be created by calling :cpp:func:`lammps_open_no_mpi`.
-The buffer contents then executed by calling :cpp:func:`lammps_commands_string`.
+The buffer contents are then executed by calling :cpp:func:`lammps_commands_string`.
 Certain commands and features are only available after a LAMMPS instance is created.
 Its presence is indicated by a small LAMMPS ``L`` logo in the status bar